 According to Wikipedia,

-The United States Military Academy , also known as West Point or simply Army, is a United States service academy in West Point, New York.
+The United States Military Academy , also known metonymically as West Point or simply as Army, is a United States service academy in West Point, New York.
 It was originally established as a fort, since it sits on strategic high ground overlooking the Hudson River with a scenic view, north of New York City.
 It is the oldest of the five American service academies and educates cadets for commissioning into the United States Army.

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|